ebfio/esphome-v7050i/README.md

 ## Motivation
 The v7050i is a great projector, I'm utterly impressed with it.
 My problem is that it has a major UX flaw: I use it with my Apple TV and I tend to use only the Apple TV Remote and whenever I turn off my Apple TV, it sends one power off command to the projector, as it does with every other TV in existence.
 The projector however, requires 2 power off signals to turn it off, causing the projector to stay on after my Apple TV is already off.
 I started by flashing a ESP8266 with an IR blaster and it solved the issue... until I found about that beautiful RS232 port.
 And here we are :)

 Also, Home Assistant now monitors my Apple TV.
 Anytime that it's switched off, it turns off the projector.
 Life is good again.
+My wife, however, continues to be unimpressed by me adding Wi-Fi powered devices in our bedroom.
+But I digress...

 ## Screenshots